AmandeepKSP/AMPscript-Examples/Amp05.md

 ### Task 4 Dynamic Content Based on Gender

-HHow can you display different content based on the subscriber's gender?
+How can you display different content based on the subscriber's gender?

 #### Soltuion
 ```ampscript